 Shakespeare Unlimited: Episode 13

-Cushman specialized in playing male roles, principally Romeo and Hamlet, competing on equal terms with leading actors like Edwin Forrest and Edwin Booth.
-She was not the only actress of her time to attempt these parts, but Cushman’s style was uniquely assertive and athletic.
+Cushman was known for playing traditionally male roles, like Romeo and Hamlet.
+She was not the only actress of her time to play these parts, but her style was uniquely assertive and athletic.
 When Queen Victoria saw Cushman as Romeo, she said she couldn’t believe it was a woman playing the part.
 Cushman managed her own career and demanded to be paid as much as her male counterparts.
 She also spent her life in a series of romantic relationships with women.

-We think we know what people were like in the past.
-Through whatever means we have, each of us develops images in our heads of, say, the Puritans or the ancient Greeks.
-When we delve into small corners of the past, though, there are often revelations that can completely upend the stereotypes we hold dear.
-That’s what we’ll be doing in this podcast.
+MICHAEL WITMORE: You probably think you know what people were like in the past.
+You have images in your head—derived through whatever means—of, say, the Puritans or the ancient Greeks.
+Delve into small corners of the past, though, and you might find things that completely upend those stereotypes that you hold dear.

-Lisa Merrill, a professor in the Department of Performance Studies at Hofstra University, has written a book about Cushman.
-Its title is When Romeo Was a Woman.
+Lisa Merrill is a professor in the Department of Performance Studies at Hofstra University.
+She’s written a book about Charlotte Cushman called When Romeo Was a Woman.
 We invited her in for a look at this remarkable story.
 We call this podcast I Will Assume Thy Part in Some Disguise.
 Lisa Merrill is interviewed by Rebecca Sheir.

 REBECCA SHEIR: So, I’d like to start, actually, at the end of this story, and then jump back to the beginning.
 Can you convey to us just what an enormous star Charlotte Cushman was when she died in 1876?